 Big data represents a significant paradigm shift in enterprise technology and stands to transform much of what the modern enterprise is today.
 Digital data is everywhere and global data is growing at 40% per year.
 Companies across the world are capturing vast volumes of information about their customers, suppliers and operations.

 Today, big data offers potential benefits to just about everybody seated around the boardroom table.
-For the sales director for example, it offers the opportunity to drive greater insight into customers and prospects alike, in turn helping sales organisations increase productivity and effectiveness and ultimately generate more revenue.
+For the sales director, for example, it provides the opportunity to drive greater insight into customers and prospects alike, in turn helping sales organisations increase productivity and effectiveness and ultimately generate more revenue.
 For the chief marketing officer (CMO), big data could be used to drive marketing and brand strategy, customer segmentation and social media outreach and analysis.
 Finance directors could use big data analytics to bolster the bottom line and drive business strategy.
-For the HR director, big data offers the potential to assist evidence based talent management decisions.
+For the HR director, big data offers the potential to assist evidence-based talent management decisions.